Cowen slashes price target on Clover Health Investments Corp [CLOV] – find out why.

 Cowen have made an estimate for Clover Health Investments Corp shares, keeping their opinion on the stock as Market Perform, with their previous recommendation back on February 02, 2022.

-Clover Health Investments Corp [CLOV] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.13.
-With this latest performance, CLOV shares dropped by -18.93% in over the last four-week period, additionally plugging by 24.79% over the last 6 months – not to mention a drop of -36.94% in the past year of trading.
+Clover Health Investments Corp [CLOV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.31.
+With this latest performance, CLOV shares dropped by -13.26% in over the last four-week period, additionally plugging by 19.15% over the last 6 months – not to mention a drop of -42.35% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CLOV.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Clover Health Investments Corp go to 19.10%.